What Should I Do if I Was in an Uber or Lyft Accident in New York City?

 If you believe you may have a valid case, you do not have much time to wait before acting on it.
 Under New York’s statute of limitations, you must file a rideshare accident injury lawsuit within three years of the date of the accident itself.

-This may seem like plenty of time, but you might be surprised at how long it can take to estimate damages, gather evidence, and prepare filings in cases like these.
+This may seem like plenty of time, but you might be surprised at how long it can take to estimate damages, gather evidence, and prepare filings in cases like these, even with the help of a Schenectady Uber and Lyft accident lawyer.
 To avoid any procedural hurdles in your case, reach out to your Buffalo Uber and Lyft accident lawyer as soon as possible.

 Talk to a New York City Uber and Lyft Accident Attorney for Free